Lan-Chen/Linkedin-Job-Post-Scraper-with-Customizable-Display-Order/README.md

   - Again, since a job post can have 1000+ applicants in half a day, the minimum of 1 day is not sufficient.
   - Also, it will be better if I can choose any time.
 - Unable to filter or sort based on the required years of experience.
-  - Most of the jobs require 5+ yoe, but I am interested in those with 5- yoe.
+  - They have a very rough filter on experience level, but I want a more specific one.

 ## What's new
 - Jobs are ordered by relevance.